AxelDreemurr/WinAIUsage/README.md

 ## ✨ Features

-- **Claude Code** — daily token count, estimated cost, 5-hour session bar and weekly quota bar
+- **Claude Code** — daily token count, estimated cost, 5-hour session bar, weekly quota bar, and peak-hour status
+- **Codex** — session and weekly quota monitoring
 - **Antigravity** — per-model quota in real time via the local language server RPC
+- **Smart Notifications** — native Windows toasts when you hit 80% or 99% of your quotas
+- **Customizable** — settings modal to toggle providers, notifications, and run on startup
+- **Bilingual** — automatically detects and adapts to English or Spanish systems
+- **Modern design** — no window decorations, semi-transparent dark popup, Windows 11 feel
+- **Lives in the tray** — no taskbar clutter, opens on click, hides on focus loss, with optional window pinning
 - **Auto-polling** every 5 minutes with a manual refresh button
-- **Modern design** — no window decorations, semi-transparent dark popup, Windows 11 feel
-- **Lives in the tray** — no taskbar clutter, opens on click, hides on focus loss
+- **Ultra-lightweight** — uses barely ~8MB of RAM thanks to its Rust/Tauri backend

 ---